• Skip to primary navigation

 • Instagram

-Home Β» In the Kitchen Β» Small Batch Β» Small Batch Apricot Jam with Skins
+Home » Other Fruit » Small Batch Apricot Jam with Skins

 Small Batch Apricot Jam with Skins

-Learn how to make a small batch of apricot jam without having to peel the apricots.
+Learn how to make a small batch of fresh apricot jam without having to peel the apricots.
+This is the perfect thing to make if you got a lot of fruit coming off your apricot tree or this is your a first time jam maker.

 An Enlighten muffin with apricot jam smeared onto it sitting on a wood cutting board with a white towel with a blue print.
 At the top in a maroon box it reads "Keep the Skins On Small Batch Apricot Jam"